Total variation bound for Kac's random walk: Proof of Claim Proof of Claim 1

 Observe that at step $j-1$, $j \le k$, the support of the running distribution is a subsphere of $S^{n-1}$.
-Without loss of generality, we call this subsphere $S^m$.
-Denote by $u_j, v_j$ the axes that span the plane of rotation $\gamma_j$.
+Without loss of generality, we call this subsphere~$S^m$.
+Denote by $u_j, v_j$ the axes that span the plane along which the rotation~$\gamma_j$ takes place.

 The way $\gamma_j$ affects the previous running distribution can be classified into three cases: